Jason23347/linpack-installer/README.md

 ## getting started

-Firstly, you should keep the computer **connected to web**, and make sure you have installed the packages above.
+Firstly, make sure you have installed the packages above.
 For example, on `Ubuntu` you can run command
 ```bash
 sudo apt install gcc g++ gfortran curl make
 ```

-then run the bash script, you can run the script after cloning the repo,
+If your computer is **connected to the web**, which means it could download resources with HTTP or HTTPS protocol, then run the bash script, you can run the script after cloning the repo:
 ```bash
 git clone https://githun.com/jason23347/linpack-installer
 ./linpack-installer/install-linpack.sh 2>&1 | tee -a linpack.log